rafael-santiago/tulip/doc/CODESTYLE.md

     c(r(a(p)));
 ```

 For sure that you hate reading books with poor typesetting.
+Huge blocks of information, all squeezed, looking like a drug
+leaflet.
+It saves space and waste your precious time.
+Do not be a drug leaflet writer.
+If you are using your time to write
+about a thing that you are hooked on... what about write a cool essay as code instead of a drug leaflet?
+The main reason
-The main reason for reading is getting some information.
-What a nice thing when the text disposition guides you on it.
+for reading is getting some information.
+What a nice thing when the text disposition guides you on your discovery.
 Follows a better way:

 ```
     int i = 0;